scotdalton/fuck-wit/README.md

 Starting fuckwit_dre_1 ... done

 / # curl google.com
-So won't they let you know\nThat if you fuck with Dre, you're fuckin' wit Death Row
+So won't they let you know
+That if you fuck with Dre, you're fuckin' wit Death Row

 / # curl maps.google.com
-So won't they let you know\nThat if you fuck with Dre, you're fuckin' wit Death Row
+So won't they let you know
+That if you fuck with Dre, you're fuckin' wit Death Row
 ```